 6) More information on the recruitment process is needed and though the goal was not a random sample it is important to mention possible biases

-Response: Done (page 7, paragraph 3 and page 8 paragraph 1) and the considerations of possible selection biases were also added in limitation section (page 24, paragraph 2).
+Response: I added more information on the recruitment process (page 7, paragraph 3; page 8, paragraph 1).
+Additionally, the consideration of possible selection biases is now discussed in the limitations section (page 24, paragraph 2).

 7) Page 8, the below sentence (in particular the “me”) is awkward “Data were collected by me at the end of the 15 psychoeducation group sessions.”